 Silverplate Urn with Frozen Spigot (before and after polishing)

-This silverplate urn arrived very badly tarnished and covered with a cloudy film from cigarette smoke.
+This silverplate urn arrived very badly tarnished and covered with a cloudy film from decades of cigarette smoke.
 The urn spigot was frozen and stuck.
 The goal when polishing silverplate is to preserve the plating with a very careful, skillful approach.
 Spigots often get frozen from years of dried up crud from coffee or tea.
 Do not force them as this just bends the handle.
 A lot of careful attention, disassembly, repair and reassembly fixed this spigot.
 If you have an urn, always run hot clean water through the spigot to remove residue.
 Perhaps a little olive oil in water will help lubricate the spigot before storage.
 Rinse again before the next use.

 silverplate teapot sugar and creamer polished

 This silverplate teapot, sugar and creamer were badly tarnished (left photo) The wooden handle on the teapot seemed loose.
 By replacing the rivets the handle was much firmer.
 After carefully polishing the silverplate, the faceted design really reflected the light.
 The large sugar bowl indicated the customary use of a lot of sugar in tea during the 19th century/ early 20th century.